Chester

-Chester is a cathedral city and the county town of Cheshire, England, on the River Dee, close to the English–Welsh border.
-With a population of 79,645 in 2011, it is the most populous settlement of Cheshire West and Chester (a unitary authority which had a population of 329,608 in 2011) and serves as its administrative headquarters.
+Chester is a cathedral city in Cheshire, England, on the River Dee, close to the England–Wales border.
+With a built-up area population of 92,760 in 2021, it is the most populous settlement in the borough of Cheshire West and Chester.
 It is also the historic county town of Cheshire and the second-largest settlement in Cheshire after Warrington.

 Chester was founded in 79 AD as a "castrum" or Roman fort with the name Deva Victrix during the reign of Emperor Vespasian.
 One of the main army camps in Roman Britain, Deva later became a major civilian settlement.
 In 689, King Æthelred of Mercia founded the Minster Church of West Mercia, which later became Chester's first cathedral, and the Angles extended and strengthened the walls to protect the city against the Danes.
 Chester was one of the last cities in England to fall to the Normans, and William the Conqueror ordered the construction of a castle to dominate the town and the nearby Welsh border.
 Chester was granted city status in 1541.